brianbrunner/hipache-zk/README.md

 Configuration can also be managed through ZooKeeper.

 It also makes it simple to write configuration adapters.
-It would be trivial to load a plain text configuration file into Redis (and update it at runtime).
+It would be trivial to load a plain text configuration file into ZooKeeper (and update it at runtime).

-Different configuration adapters will follow, but for the moment you have to provision the Redis manually.
+Different configuration adapters will follow, but for the moment you have to provision the ZooKeeper manually.

 Let's take the same example from redis, I want to proxify requests to 2 backends for the hostname www.dotcloud.com.
 The 2 backends IP are 192.168.0.42 and 192.168.0.43 and they serve the HTTP traffic on the port 80.

-We will interact with zookeeper using the [kazoo]() python library.
+We will interact with zookeeper using the [kazoo](https://github.com/python-zk/kazoo) python library.
 All of the examples will be done from the python shell.
-We will assume that you have imported both `kazoo` and `urllib` and have created a kazoo client `zk`.
+We will assume that you have imported both `kazoo` and `urllib` and have created a kazoo client named `zk`.

 Here are the steps I will follow: